arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 **Finally**: PBT's niche nature.<br/>
 Compared to TDD, the documentation is not likely copious and the typical examples you can find online have often deceptively simple code, not directly applicable to real-world use cases.
 If you are looking for answers to your down-to-Earth needs, you will be disappointed to discover that much of the documentation will teach you over and over how to test the reversal of a list.<br/>
+Finding a buddy for writing PBT in pair is harder.
+Most likely, you will find resistance and skepticism.

 That sucks, but it's part of the challenge.